daeh/zotero-markdb-connect/README.md

 - In `ZoteroObsidianCitations Preferences...` (under the `Tools` menu),

   - Specify the location of the folder that contains your Markdown reading notes (e.g. `/Users/me/Documents/ObsVault/ReadingNotes/`).
-The _ZoteroObsidianCitations_ plugin will recursively search this path for Markdown files beginning with `@`.
+The _ZoteroObsidianCitations_ plugin will recursively search this path for Markdown files.

+    - The default behavior is to search for markdown files beginning with `@`.
+    - Alternatively, you can specify a RegEx pattern to match your reading note files.

   - Select the `Match notes based on BetterBibTeX citekey` option.

-    - _ZoteroObsidianCitations_ expects that the filenames of your Markdown reading note files begin with `@mycitekey` but can include extra information after it (e.g. a reading note might have the file name `@shepard1987science.md` or `@shepard1987science Toward a universal law of generalization for psychological science.md`, where `shepard1987science` is the BetterBibTeX citekey).
+    - By default, _ZoteroObsidianCitations_ expects that the filenames of your Markdown reading note files begin with `@mycitekey` but can include extra information after it (e.g. a reading note might have the file name `@shepard1987science.md` or `@shepard1987science Toward a universal law of generalization for psychological science.md`, where `shepard1987science` is the BetterBibTeX citekey).

   - Optionally, you can have _ZoteroObsidianCitations_ read the metadata of your Markdown notes and extract the citekey from one of the fields.
 To enable this, specify the metadata ID (`citekey` is a common value).